-Jacky feels anxious about the situation but Joanne has already restarted the car so he has no choice but wait.
+Jacky felt anxious about the situation, but Joanne had already restarted the car, so he had no choice but wait.

 James and Caitlin’s breakup incident actually occurred several hours before Joanne went to the airport to pick up Jacky and Joyce.
 It was also the reason why Joanne was still distracted about the situation, unable to put things into words.